Straight Line Newsletter

 A closed-roof design is one that offers full shade or protection from the elements.
 You can also have one with a pitched roof for water runoff, which leads to less wear from the elements.

-The other choice you have when it comes to building a pergola is whether you want it to be freestanding or an add-on to your home.
+The other choice you have when it comes to building a pergola in Phoenix is whether you want it to be freestanding or an add-on to your home.

 If you have a large backyard, a freestanding one can help tie the space together, creating a focal point around which to landscape.